 With text-matching turned on, the virtual machine will be able to find either button.

 Once you’re ready to run one or more tests, you can manually kick them off within the Rainforest platform.
-Or, your software development team can start a run from within your CI/CD pipeline using our CircleCI Orb, GitHub Action, API, or CLI.
+Or, your software development team can run automated testing in CI/CD using our CircleCI Orb, GitHub Action, API, or CLI.
 With either option, you can access our network of virtual machines, so you can run multiple tests simultaneously.

 Rainforest QA also comes equipped with: